sumeetgajjar/CS6140-ML/src/FINALS/pb1/readme.txt

-I used auto encoder to denoise the testing data set.
+I used an auto encoder to denoise the testing data set.

 For training the data autoencoder,
 I added noise to the x_train data to generate x_train_noisy dataset.